Q-Compiler/UniversalQCompiler/README.md

 The code is mainly based on the following papers:

-* Raban Iten, Roger Colbeck, Ivan Kukuljan, Jonathan Home, Matthias Christandl, Phys.
+* Raban Iten, Roger Colbeck, Ivan Kukuljan, Jonathan Home, and Matthias Christandl, Phys.
 Rev. A 93, 032318 (2016).
+* Emanuel Malvetti, Raban Iten, and Roger Colbeck,	arXiv:2006.00016 (2020).
 * M. Plesch and Č. Brukner, Phys.
 Rev. A 83, 032302 (2011).
 * O. Giraud, M. Žnidarič, and B. Georgeot, Phys.
 Rev. A 80, 042309 (2009).
 * V. V. Shende, S. S. Bullock, and I. L. Markov, IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems 25, 1000 (2006).